Batch processing and batch servers

 A batch server checks for available threads one time per minute.
 Therefore, you might have to wait for a minute before you see that a waiting task is picked up for processing by an available thread.

 All batch servers can be managed from a single location.

 One typical use of batch servers is to load balance jobs across multiple servers.
 You can set the number of threads that the batch server will process.

-Because batch servers are also active AOS instances that service requests from Microsoft Dynamics 365 for Finance and Operations clients and other associated components, you must carefully determine when an AOS instance should be available to process batches.
+Because batch servers are also active AOS instances that service requests from the client and other associated components, you must carefully determine when an AOS instance should be available to process batches.

 The following walkthroughs describe how tasks are processed, and how batch groups can be used to associate batch jobs with batch servers.

 For this example, you've created a job that is called JOB 1.
 As the following diagram shows, the job has seven tasks: TASK 1, TASK 2, TASK 3, TASK 4, TASK 5, TASK 6, and TASK 7.